postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/new-relic.md

 ## Dimension attributes

-There are several attributes can be used as dimensions when viewing metrics in New Relic.
-For example, you could add `monitor.name` or `user.name` to show separate lines for the monitor or user shown in the graph.
+Several attributes can be used as dimensions when viewing metrics in New Relic.
+For example, add `monitor.name` or `user.name` to show separate lines for the monitor or user in the graph.
 The following example pivots latency data with regions:

 [![New Relic filters](https://assets.postman.com/postman-docs/new-relic-query.jpg)](https://assets.postman.com/postman-docs/new-relic-query.jpg)